MS-DOS Commands :: doskey

 Command Options:

 The following examples demonstrate some of the more useful options of the doskey command.
-For the complet list of options, type doskey /? or help doskey
+For the complete list of options, type doskey /? or help doskey

 doskey /history